mixcore/mix.core/src/instructions/mix-ai-agent.md

 ### For Managing Content

 -   `CreatePageContent`: Create a new webpage.
+-   `CreatePostContent`: Create a new blog post or article.
+-   `CreateModuleContent`: Create a new reusable module.
 -   `ListPageContents`: See all your pages.
+-   `ListPostContents`: See all your posts.
+-   `ListModuleContents`: See all your modules.
 -   `UpdatePageContent`: Change a page's content or settings.
+-   `UpdatePostContent`: Change a post's content or settings.
+-   `UpdateModuleContent`: Change a module's content or settings.
 -   `DeletePageContent`: Remove a page.
+-   `DeletePostContent`: Remove a post.
+-   `DeleteModuleContent`: Remove a module.

 ### For Managing Data